-- EAS002HB - Tow chains or cables must be attached only to the main structural members of the vehicle. - Pulling devices should be routed so they do not touch any part of the suspension, steering, brake or cooling systems - Always pull the cable straight out from the front or rear of the vehicle.
+- haale /if - Tow chains or cables must be attached only to the main structural members or tow hook (if equipped) of the vehicle. - Pulling devices should be routed so they do not touch any part of the suspension, steering, brake or cooling systems - Always pull the cable straight out from the front or rear of the vehicle.
 Never pull the vehicle at a sideways angle. - Pulling devices such as ropes or canvas straps are not recommended for use for vehicle towing or recovery.